 The purposes of this certificate are to increase understanding of Islam as a world religion through critical analysis of primary and secondary materials, to foster knowledge about the complexity among Islamic societies and their diverse cultural expressions, and to explore the role of Islam and Muslims in present and past world affairs.

-This certificate is housed within the College of Arts and Humanities.
-The participating departments are Art and Art History, History, Philosophy, and Religion.
-Minimum prerequisites for acceptance into the program for undergraduates are sophomore or higher standing with a minimum GPA of 2.5 and the completion of at least one introductory course within one of the four participating departments with a grade of B or better.
-For non-UH Mānoa students, the prerequisite is an AA or BA degree (or equivalent) that included some humanities component or relevant work experience.
-Non-UH Mānoa students who do not wish to enroll in a degree program may register for the courses through Outreach College.
+This certificate is housed within CALL (College of Arts, Languages & Letters).
+Minimum prerequisites for acceptance into the program for UHM undergraduates are sophomore or higher standing with a minimum GPA of 2.5 and the completion of at least one introductory course (DH) with a grade of B or better.
+UHM Graduate students may also apply.
+For non-UHM students, the prerequisite is an AA or BA degree (or equivalent) that included some humanities component or relevant work experience.
+Non-UHM students who do not wish to enroll in a degree program may register for the courses through Outreach College.

 - 15 credit hours are required for completion of the certificate.

-- Two electives selected from: ART 491B, 492B, 493, HIST 301, 302, 355, 432, and REL 352.
-(One course in Arabic language may be used as one of the electives.)
+- Two electives to be selected from a list of 70+ UH courses.
+One course in Arabic or other field-specific language may be used as one of the electives.